Knossos from Agios Nikolaos

 How long is a day trip to Knossos from Agios Nikolaos?

-A day trip to Knossos from Agios Nikolaos is a moderate full or half-day outing, with the westward drive each way plus around one and a half to two hours at the site and often the Heraklion museum.
+A day trip to Knossos from Agios Nikolaos runs about one hour to one hour and a quarter each way.
+Add around one and a half to two hours at the site and often the Heraklion museum, making a comfortable half to full day.

 A day trip to Knossos from Agios Nikolaos is a moderate undertaking, taking up a good part of the day though far from the longest excursion on the island.
-The westward drive to the Knossos area near Heraklion takes a fair time in each direction, so part of the day goes on travelling, and an early start is advisable both to fit everything in and to reach the palace before the midday heat and crowds build up.
+The westward drive to the Knossos area near Heraklion takes about one hour to one hour and a quarter in each direction, so part of the day goes on travelling.
+An early start is advisable both to fit everything in and to reach the palace before the midday heat and crowds build up.

 Powered by GetYourGuide